syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/export-document-as-pdf.md

-## Export document as pdf in server-side using Syncfusion DocIO
+## Export document as PDF in server-side using Syncfusion DocIO

-With the help of [`Synfusion DocIO`](https://help.syncfusion.com/file-formats/docio/word-to-pdf), you can export the document as Pdf in server-side.
+With the help of [`Synfusion DocIO`](https://help.syncfusion.com/file-formats/docio/word-to-pdf), you can export the document as PDF in server-side.
 Here, you can search the text.

-The following way illustrates how to convert the document as Pdf:
+The following way illustrates how to convert the document as PDF:

 * Using `serialize` API, convert the document as Sfdt and send it to server-side.

-The following example code illustrates how to convert the document to sfdt and pass it to server-side.

 {% if page.publishingplatform == "aspnet-core" %}